Zoom Video Communications (NASDAQ:ZM) Updates FY 2023 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $3.70-$3.77 for the period, compared to the consensus earnings per share estimate of $3.53.
-The company issued revenue guidance of $4.53 billion-$4.55 billion, compared to the consensus revenue estimate of $4.55 billion.Zoom Video Communications also updated its FY23 guidance to $3.70-3.77 EPS.
+The company provided earnings per share (EPS) guidance of $3.70-$3.77 for the period, compared to the consensus estimate of $3.53.
+The company issued revenue guidance of $4.53 billion-$4.55 billion, compared to the consensus revenue estimate of $4.55 billion.Zoom Video Communications also updated its Q2 2023 guidance to $0.90-$0.92 EPS.

+ZM has been the topic of a number of recent research reports.
+TheStreet raised Zoom Video Communications from a d rating to a c rating in a report on Monday, April 18th.
+Citigroup reduced their target price on Zoom Video Communications from $118.00 to $99.00 and set a neutral rating on the stock in a report on Tuesday, May 24th.
+Wells Fargo & Company reduced their target price on Zoom Video Communications from $145.00 to $105.00 and set an equal weight rating on the stock in a report on Tuesday, March 15th.
+BTIG Research reduced their target price on Zoom Video Communications from $180.00 to $150.00 in a report on Friday, May 13th.
+Finally, Wolfe Research lowered Zoom Video Communications from an outperform rating to a peer perform rating and dropped their price target for the stock from $140.00 to $100.00 in a research report on Wednesday, March 2nd.
+Sixteen equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $174.10.

 Zoom Video Communications, Inc provides unified communications platform in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 The company offers Zoom Meetings that offers HD video, voice, chat, and content sharing through mobile devices, desktops, laptops, telephones, and conference room systems; Zoom Phone, an enterprise cloud phone system; and Zoom Chat enables users to share messages, images, audio files, and content in desktop, laptop, tablet, and mobile devices.